Jonathan Mayhew

-Jonathan Mayhew (October 8, 1720 - July 9, 1766) was a noted American Congregational minister at Old West Church, Boston, Massachusetts.
+Jonathan Mayhew (October 8, 1720 - July 9, 1766) was a noted American Congregational minister of Puritan origin at Old West Church, Boston, Massachusetts.
+Mayhew vehemently opposed the Stamp Act and other such incursions by the British Parliament.
+In public, especially through his sermons, he was an outspoken advocate for colonial representation and sovereignty.
+Because of his unconventional and liberal views Mayhew's ordination was the cause of much controversy among the clergy.

 Early life

 Mayhew was born at Martha's Vineyard, being fifth in descent from Thomas Mayhew (1592–1682), an early settler and the grantee (1641) of Martha's Vineyard and adjacent islands.
-Thomas Mayhew, Jr. (1622–1657), his son John (d.
+Thomas Mayhew Jr. (1622–1657), his son John (d.
 1689) and John's son, Experience Mayhew (1673–1758), were active missionaries among the Indians of Marthas Vineyard and the vicinity.

-Mayhew graduated from Harvard College in 1744 and in 1749 received the degree of D.D. from the University of Aberdeen.
+Mayhew graduated from Harvard College in 1744 with a bachelor's in the liberal arts, and with his master's (A.M., artium magister) in 1747.
+He received an honorary D.D. from the University of Aberdeen in appreciation of his 1748 sermons, Seven Sermons.

 Theological views

-So liberal were his theological views that when he was to be ordained minister of the West Church in Boston in 1747, only two ministers attended the first council called for the ordination, and it was necessary to summon a second council.
+Mayhew did not hold to conventional Trinitarian views, having rejected Calvinist theology in 1756.
+He contended that there was a "natural truth" and "natural justice" to which even God was subject, which was a radical and greatly controversial departure from orthodox Calvinist theology.
+So unconventional were his theological views that when he was to be ordained minister of the West Church in Boston in 1747, only two ministers attended the first council called for the ordination, and it was necessary to summon a second council.
 Mayhew's preaching made his church essentially the first Unitarian Congregational church in New England, though it was never officially Unitarian.
 He preached the strict unity of God, the subordinate nature of Christ, and salvation by character.
 Like other Unitarians of this time, Mayhew believed God punished whole communities if the people were not moral and pious enough.
 But Mayhew did affirm "the divinity of the Son of God" and never explicitly denied (as Arians do) that the Son is co-eternal with the Father.

 On March 20, 1760, Boston experienced a fire that consumed over three hundred buildings and left about a thousand people without homes.
 Three days later, Mayhew preached a sermon that proclaimed that God had caused the fire to chastise Bostonians.
 Mayhew declared that God had “determined to let loose his wrath upon the city to ‘rebuke us in his anger, and chasten us in his hot displeasure’.”
 Therefore, Mayhew said, God “caused his wind to blow; and suddenly raised it to such a height, that all endeavours to put a stop to the raging flames, were ineffectual”.
 Mayhew finished his sermon by warning the people of Boston that unless they repented and reformed enough, they should expect an even greater punishment.